-The Company's Annual Report on Form 10-K for fiscal 2020, which contains the consolidated financial statements of the Company for fiscal 2020, accompanies this proxy statement, but is not a part of the Company's soliciting materials.
+The Company's Annual Report on Form 10-K for fiscal 2022, which contains the consolidated financial statements of the Company for fiscal 2022, accompanies this proxy statement, but is not a part of the Company's soliciting materials.

-Stockholders may obtain, without charge, a copy of the Company's Annual Report on Form 10-K for fiscal 2020, filed with the Securities and Exchange Commission, including the financial statements and schedules thereto, without the accompanying exhibits, by writing to: Investor Relations, Senior Manager, Amgen Inc., One Amgen Center Drive, Thousand Oaks, CA 91320-1799, or contact Investor Relations by telephone at (805) 447-1060 or email at investor.relations@amgen.com.
-The Company's Annual Report on Form 10-K is also available online on the Company's website at www.amgen.com(1).
-A list of exhibits is included in the Form 10-K and exhibits are available from the Company upon payment to the Company of the cost of furnishing them.
+Stockholders may obtain, without charge, a copy of the Company's Annual Report on Form 10-K for fiscal 2022, filed with the Securities and Exchange Commission, including the financial statements and schedules thereto, without the accompanying exhibits, by writing to: Investor Relations, Director, Amgen Inc.,

+One Amgen Center Drive, Thousand Oaks, CA 91320-1799, or contact Investor Relations by telephone at (805) 447-1060 or email at investor.relations@amgen.com.
+The Company's Annual Report on Form 10-K is also available online on the Company's website at www.amgen.com.(1) A list of exhibits is included in the Form 10-K and exhibits are available online on the Company's website or may be obtained from the Company upon payment to the Company of the cost of furnishing them.

-(1) Reference to our website is not intended to function as a hyperlink and the information contained on our website is not intended to be part of this proxy statement.
+Reference to our website is not intended to function as a hyperlink and the information contained on our website is not intended to be part of this proxy statement.